Jhinwar: Diaspora

+Cultural practices

+Bhagat Baba Kalu, a Hindu Jhiwar ascetic, is a revered figure among Jhinwars.
+The followers of Baba Kalu are known as Kalupanthis and they venerate the Hindu gods as well as revere the Guru Granth Sahib.
+Annual Vaisakhi Mela (religious congregation) and Shobha Yatra (religious processions) are held at the temples of Baba Kalu, primarily in Punjab, Haryana and Uttar Pradesh.

+In Punjab, the Khawaja Khidr, a water-god, and Guggā, the snake-god, are the local deities of many of the Jhinwars.
+The folk custom involves venerating the water-god on his festival day.
+Jhirs carry-out a ritual called bera tarna (sailing a bark) which consists of sailing a decorated piece of bark on a local canal or village-tank.
+The cooked sweet dalia (porridge) is given-out to the attendees to consume.

+Hindu and Sikh Jhinwars practice caste endogamy and gotra exogamy.

 Status and occupation

 They were regarded as an untouchable caste, living outside the traditional varna system of ritual ranking in Vedic Hinduism.
 However, in the latter stages of World War I, they were among the lower-caste groups who were accepted for recruitment to Jat Sikh regiments in the British Army.
 Traditionally, the Jhinwar community found in Punjab and Uttar Pradesh was associated with occupations such as boating, carrying water and river fishing.

 Communities that are related to the Jhinwar by occupation in Uttar Pradesh include the Batham, Bind, Bhar, Dhimar, Dhinwar, Dhewar, Gariya, Gaur, Godia, Gond, Guria, Jhimar, Jhir, Jhiwar, Kahar, Kashyap, Keot, Kewat, Kharwar, Khairwar, Kumhar, Machua, Majhi, Majhwar, Mallah, Nishad, Prajapati, Rajbhar, Riakwar, Tura, Turah, Turaha, Tureha and Turaiha.
 There were proposals in 2013 that some or all of these communities in the state should be reclassified as Scheduled Castes under India's system of positive discrimination; this would have involved declassifying them from the Other Backwards Class category.
 Whether or not this would happen was a significant issue in the campaign for the 2014 Indian general election.